Graphic Design (GRD)

 GRD 200 Graphic Design Portfolio Review

-An assessment of skills required to enter upper-level courses in the Graphic Design program, including a technical skills exam and presenting a portfolio to a panel of evaluators.
-Students receive grades of Satisfactory or Unsatisfactory, and must pass the course to be eligible for cooperative education assignments.
+Students build a professional portfolio that demonstrates original creative concepts and technical skills required to enter upper-level courses in the Graphic Design program, and present their work to a panel of evaluators at the end of the semester.
+Students receive grades of Satisfactory or Unsatisfactory and must pass the course to be eligible for cooperative education assignments.
 Those who do not pass may make one additional attempt.

 View Sections